RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 This directory contains **structure.pkl** file which is the pdb database with the list of compound extracted from the **pdbx_details** at the level of the **exptl_crystal_grow** section of the mmCIF file.

-### `Protein_crystalization_app/`
+### `crystal_explorer/`

-This directory contains the code and all the elements used to design the django web application.
+This directory contains the Django web application: a form-driven front end that runs the same three-stage pipeline (RCSB search → compound extraction → plotting) server-side and shows the results as an interactive plot and table.
+See [`crystal_explorer/README.md`](crystal_explorer/README.md) for setup and project-layout details specific to the app.

 ---